onbloc/gno-token-resource/README.md

      - `denom`: The denom of your token.
      - `origin_chain`: The origin chain that your token was issued from.
      - `origin_denom`: The origin denom of your token.
-     - `origin_type`: The origin type of your token (staking, native, pool, ibc, bridge, cw20, erc20).
+     - `origin_type`: The origin type of your token (staking, native, pool, ibc, bridge, cw20, or erc20).
      - `symbol`: The abbreviation your token's name, AKA the ticker.
 Please capitalize all letters.
      - `decimals`: The decimals of your token.
      - `path`: The path way that your IBC token has traveled through from the origin chain.
-     - `channel`: The channel of the chain that your IBC token is currently at.
+     - `channel`: The channel of the chain that your IBC token is currently on.
-     - `port`: The port of your IBC tokens.
+     - `port`: The port of your IBC token.
-     - `image`: The image route of your token.
+     - `image`: The location of the image of your token.
-         - Use the `svg` format and make the file's name as <YOUR-TOKEN-SYMBOL.svg>
+         - Use the `svg` format and set the file's name to <YOUR-TOKEN-SYMBOL.svg>
-         - Add the image file in `/images/ibc-tokens` folder.
+         - Add the image file in `/images/ibc-tokens/` folder.

-4. Make the name of your json file as <YOUR-TOKEN-SYMBOL.json>, and locate it in `/tokens/ibc-tokens/atom.json`
+4. Make the name of your json file as <YOUR-TOKEN-SYMBOL.json>, and locate it in `/tokens/ibc-tokens/`

 ---